 If a child has an Education, Health and Care Plan, this will provide additional funding which has been granted to enable the school to meet that child's specific needs.
-Funding is reviewed annually by the Local Authority and school has to provide a detailed costed provision map to show how it is being used to support the child's learning and development.
+This may take the form of specialist resources, intervention programmes and/or additional adult support.
+Funding is reviewed annually by the Local Authority and school has to provide a detailed costed provision map to show how it is being used to support your child's learning and development.